Revisiting Silhouette Aggregation: Methods

-Since the silhouette coefficient provides a score that grades the cluster assignment of a data point, in order to obtain a single score for the whole partition of dataset $X$, the individual silhouette scores have so far either (micro) averaged at the data point level or macro-averaged at the cluster level.
+The Silhouette Coefficient provides a score that grades the cluster assignment of a data point.
+To obtain a single score for all the points $x \in X$, the typical approach is micro-averaging (see \S\ref{sec:literature}) that averages all the individual scores.
+The alternative macro-averaging approach averages first the scores per cluster, and then (macro) average the latter.